LunaStev/embedai/README.md

   All inference happens on-device — your data never leaves the hardware.

 - 🌍 **Made for the Real World**
-  From wearables to industrial sensors, EmbedAI is ready for harsh, low-power, and bandwidth-constrained environments.
+  Tested for use in wearables, edge cameras, industrial sensors, and low-power MCUs.
+EmbedAI is built for environments where every byte and cycle counts.

 ---